-Equivalence Theorem 1 (1) The cross-species imperative argument from the proposition P to the prescription I' is equivalent to the pure declarative argument from P to the proposition that some fact whose existence follows from P undefeatedly supports I'.
+EQUIVALENCE THEOREM 1.
+(1) The cross-species imperative argument from the proposition P to the prescription I' is equivalent to the pure declarative argument from P to the proposition that some fact whose existence follows from P undefeatedly supports I'.
 (2) Equivalently, P entails I' exactly if P entails that the fact that P is true undefeatedly supports I'.

-Proof (a) Suppose that, necessarily, every fact that guarantees P supports I'.
-Then, necessarily, if P is true, then the fact-call it $f_P$ -that P is true (and thus some fact whose existence follows from P) undefeatedly supports I': the conjunction of $f_P$ with any fact supports I' because it guarantees P (since, necessarily, if the conjunction exists then $f_P$ exists and thus P is true). (b) Conversely, suppose that, necessarily, if P is true) undefeatedly supports I'.
-Then, necessarily, if a given fact g guarantees P, then g supports I' because (i) the conjunction of f with g supports I' (since f undefeatedly supports I') but (ii) this conjunction is just g (since, necessarily, g exists exactly if f and g both exist; this is so because, necessarily, if g exists then P is true and thus f exists).
+PROOF. (a) Suppose that, necessarily, every fact that guarantees P supports I'.
+Then, necessarily, if P is true, then the fact-call it $f_P$ -that P is true (and thus some fact whose existence follows from P) undefeatedly supports I': the conjunction of $f_P$ with any fact supports I' because it guarantees P (since, necessarily, if the conjunction exists then $f_P$ exists and thus P is true). (b) Conversely, suppose that, necessarily, if P is true, then some fact P whose existence follows from P (for example, the fact that P is true) undefeatedly supports P. Then, necessarily, if a given fact P guarantees P, then P supports P because (i) the conjunction of P with P supports P (since P undefeatedly supports P) but (ii) this conjunction is just P0 (since, necessarily, P1 exists exactly if P2 and P3 both exist; this is so because, necessarily, if P3 exists then P3 is true and thus P4 exists).